FAQs

 Q. Do I have to know BTS or be BTS ARMY (ARMY is the name of the BTS fandom) to submit?

 A: Not really.
-As long as you stay with the theme of ‘namjooning’, you’re good.
+As long as your writing sticks with the theme of ‘namjooning’, you’re good.
 But if you happen to be BTS ARMY, omg, *excited squeals* let us know who your bias is!

 Q: How long do you take to respond to submissions?